ivpusic/koa-ember-seed/README.md

 After that you can run following:

 ```
-git clone git@github.com:ivpusic/koa-express-seed.git
+git clone git@github.com:ivpusic/koa-ember-seed.git
-cd koa-express-seed
+cd koa-ember-seed
 npm install
 bower install
 grunt
 ```

-You can go now to you browser and open ``127.0.0.1:3000`` and see results.
+You can go now to you browser and open ``127.0.0.1:3000`` to see results.